Kick scooter: Four wheels

 The early scooters, which were made with roller skates, were four-wheeled like skateboards.

-Around 2000, a Swiss company produced a four-wheeled scooter called "Wetzer Stickboard".
+Around 2000, a Swiss company produced a four-wheeled scooter called the "Wetzer Stickboard".
 The Wetzer Stickboard was a narrow skateboard with a foldable pole on the nose.

 In 2006, a company called Nextsport started producing a line of four-wheeled scooters, known as Fuzions.
 The scooters are typically bigger and heavier than Razor and Micro models.
-The early Fuzion models come with large, wide wheels, and an oversized deck for carving stability.
-Later scooters, such as the Fuzion NX, included smaller, harder wheels, and 360 degree handlebar spinning capabilities, unlike its predecessors.
+The early Fuzion models come with large, wide wheels, and an oversized deck for stability.
+Later scooters such as the Fuzion NX included smaller and harder wheels.
+It also included 360 degree handlebar spinning capabilities, unlike its predecessors.

 Electric kick scooters

-Electric models surpassed gas-powered scooters about 2000.
+Electric models achieved popularity over their gas-powered counter parts in the early 2000.
 They are often manufactured for fleet rentals, such as Lime e-scooters.
-Kick scooter has also made a certain contribution to environmental protection.
-Because they do not emit greenhouse gases, reduce traffic congestion and reduce the need for public transportation.
-These electric kick scooters have huge potential to be one of the most environmentally friendly means of transportation.
+Shared electric kick scooters have also made a certain contribution to environmental protection, because they do not emit greenhouse gases, reduce traffic congestion and reduce the need for public transportation, however they are most sustainable when they are "replacing personalized individual transport".
+Electric scooters are also available for personal use, with manufacturers such as TurboAnt offering models designed for individual ownership.

+Safety

+Care must be taken when going up or down curbs, as this can cause the scooter to come to a sudden stop, sending the rider onto the ground.